taylorhinchliffe/4D-Pattern-Capture/README.md

 4. The time scale bar below the 3D object represents the timeline of the video.

 ## Best Practices:
+1. Recommended videos are those with high contrast, and dark or light, preferably black or white, backgrounds, such as microscopy videos or those taken at night.
-A) Note: the contrast slider can only be adjusted BEFORE adding a video.
+2. Note: the contrast slider can only be adjusted BEFORE adding a video.
-B) Recommended initial settings are a black or white background, constant lighting, and 'replace' blend mode.
+3. Recommended initial settings are a black or white background, constant lighting, and 'replace' blend mode.
-C) Even when optimized with Metal, this is a GPU and memory intensive app.
+4. Even when optimized with Metal, this is a GPU and memory intensive app.
 Therefore, consider starting with shorter videos under 100mb.

 ## Contributing
 	1. Fork the repository.